conormkelly/yts-cli/README.md

    - Downloads the raw transcript XML
    - Processes and formats the captions into clean text

-2. **AI Processing**: The transcript is processed using a local LLM (default: llama-3.2-3b-instruct) to generate a coherent summary.
+2. **AI Processing**: The transcript is processed using your chosen LLM provider to generate a coherent summary.
 The processing pipeline:
    - Sends a system prompt to the LLM based on the selected summary type (short/medium/long)
    - Streams completions for responsive feedback